Starting with version 0.8 beta, you will be asked to login as soon as you start Scrite.

 What lies ahead?

 As we move closer to releasing version 1.0 and move out of beta, we are exploring introducing paid options to be able to continue innovating on the app.
-This is tentatively scheduled for Q1 of 2022.
+This is tentatively scheduled for Q4 of 2023.

 Does it mean Scrite will now be a paid product?

 Scrite was started with the goal to make it easy for anyone to write industry formatted screenplays in multiple languages.
-We are committed to keeping that free for everybody.
+Over a period of time, we have expanded on that goal to include support for pre-production reports, story structuring tools and extraction of story insights.

 Scrite continues to be open source and the complete source code for all updates will be available on GitHub for anyone who chooses to build on their own.